naik24/ImageProcessing-ComputerVision/README.md

 Generally, bicubic interpolation does a better job of preserving fine detail that its bilinear counterpart.
 Bicubic interpolation is the standard used in commercial image editing applications, such as Adobe Photoshop and Corel Photopaint.

+Implementation of Image Interpolation in Python can be found <a href = "https://github.com/naik24/ImageProcessing/blob/master/Image%20Interpolation/Image_Interpolation.ipynb">here</a>

 #### 2.5 Relationships between pixels

 **2.5.1 Neighbors of a Pixel**